-- 1 According to the Ordnance Survey the triangle of the Sinaitic Peninsula covers an area of 11,600 square miles. - 2 Desert of the Exodus, vol. 1.
+- ftj1 According to the Ordnance Survey the triangle of the Sinaitic Peninsula covers an area of 11,600 square miles. - ftj2 Desert of the Exodus, vol. 1.
 P. 111.
-The quotations, when not otherwise marked, are all from the same work. - 3 Dean Stanley, in his Sinai and Palestine, p.
-72. - 4 The word is the same as for "choice treasure" (1 Chronicles 29:3; Ecclesiastes 2:8).
-We have translated the whole verse literally. - 5 When we read in Exodus 19:54, "let not the priests and the people break through," we are to understand by the former expression not the Aaronic priesthood, which had not yet been instituted, but those who hitherto discharged priestly functions probably the heads of houses.

-- 6 According to Jewish tradition this was the day of Pentecost, fifty days after the Passover. - 7 The Decalogue, comp.
-Exodus 34:28; Deuteronomy 4:13. - Most likely not the whole of each commandment, but in every case only the actual direction (such as "Thou shalt not steal") was graven on the tables.
+The quotations, when not otherwise marked, are all from the same work. - ftj3 Dean Stanley, in his Sinai and Palestine, p.
+72. - The word is the same as for "choice treasure" ( Chronicles 29:3; Ecclesiastes 2:8).
+We have translated the whole verse literally. - break through," we are to understand by the former expression not the Aaronic priesthood, which had not yet been instituted, but those who hitherto discharged priestly functions probably the heads of houses. - ftj6 According to Jewish tradition this was the day of Pentecost, fifty days after the Passover. - ftj7 The Decalogue, comp.
+Exodus 34:28; Deuteronomy 4:13. - only the actual direction (such as "Thou shalt not steal") was graven on the tables.
 This would give in the Hebrew, for the first four commandments, along with the "Preface," seventy-three words, and for the other six commandments thirty-one words.
 It is well known that the Roman Catholics and the Lutheran Church combine the two first commandments into one, and divide the tenth into two.
-But for this there is not the shadow of ground or authority, either in the Hebrew text or even in Jewish tradition. - 9 Exodus 32:15, 16.
+But for this there is not the shadow of ground or authority, either in the Hebrew text or even in Jewish tradition. - Exodus 32:15, 16.
 When we read that the law was "received by the ministration of angels" (Acts 7:53; Galatians 3:19; Hebrews 2:2), we are not to understand by it that God Himself did not speak all these words, but either to refer it to those "ten thousands" of angels who were His attendants when He spoke on Sinai (Deuteronomy 33:2; Psalm 68:17); or, more probably, to the difference between the Old and the New Testament dispensations.
-In the former, the Second Person of the Blessed Trinity appeared only in the Angel of the Covenant; in the latter, he became incarnate in the Person of Jesus Christ, the God-Man. - 10 In Deuteronomy 5:21 two different expressions are used the "desire" being awakened from without by that which is seen to be beautiful; while the "coveting" springs from within from the evil inclinations or supposed requirements of him who covets.
+In the former, the Second Person of the Blessed Trinity appeared only in the Angel of the

+- Covenant; in the latter, he became incarnate in the Person of Jesus Christ, the God-Man. - ftj10 In Deuteronomy 5:21 two different expressions are used the "desire" being awakened from without by that which is seen to be beautiful; while the "coveting" springs from within from the evil inclinations or supposed requirements of him who covets.